music-suite/music-suite/docs/src/User-Guide.md

 # Harmony

-While the `Pitch` and `Interval` types allow us to represent any pitch (the Western/classical framework), they do not tell us much about *harmony*.
+While the `Pitch` and `Interval` types allow us to represent any pitch (within the Western/classical framework), they do not tell us much about *harmony*.
 We need types to represent *collections* and *relationships* between pitches, including modes, chords and scales.

-While we can of course course use regular data structures like tuples, lists and maps for this, Music Sutie also defines some structures that makes particular sense from a musical point of view.
+While we can of course course use regular data structures like tuples, lists and maps for this, Music Suite also defines some structures that makes particular sense from a musical point of view.

 ## Ambitus